 - Add 4 tsp yeast + 2 cups buttermilk + 2 beaten eggs + 2 Tbsp sugar + 1 ½ tsp salt and mix well.

 - Gradually stir in bread flour until the dough is moist but not sticky.
 Using the dough hook, knead on low to medium speed until the dough is smooth and elastic.
-Transfer to an oiled bowl and turn it over to coat with oil.
-Cover with plastic wrap and let the dough rise at room temperature until it’s doubled in volume, 1 to 1 ½ hours.
+Transfer to an oiled bowl and cover with plastic wrap.
+Let the dough rise at room temperature until it’s doubled in volume, 1 to 1 ½ hours.
 (If your kitchen is too cold, you can preheat the oven to the lowest setting, then turn it off and place the dough inside.)

 - When the dough has doubled in size, lightly grease two 9 x 5 inch loaf pans.
-Punch the dough down, divide it in half, and form into two loaves, placing them seam-side down in the pan.
-Cover with plastic wrap and let it rise again at room temperature until almost doubled in size, about 1 to 1 ½ hours.
+Punch the dough down, divide it in half, and form into two loaves, placing them seam-side down in the pans.
+Cover with plastic wrap and let the dough rise again at room temperature until almost doubled in size, about 1 to 1 ½ hours.
 (If you don’t have loaf pans, you can free-form an artisan loaf on a cookie sheet).

 - Preheat the oven to 375 degrees.
 Brush the top of the loaves with the single beaten egg and bake the loaves until they are golden brown and the bottoms sound hollow when thumped, about 40-45 minutes.
 Allow to cool for at least 30 minutes before serving.